The South Hub Passenger waiting area will temporarily be closed until further notice.

 - Wearing ski masks or other non-health related face coverings.
 Face coverings worn for religious purposes are allowed.

 - Engaging in any unlawful activity or any behavior that is disruptive to RTA’s business or offensive to the general public.

 - Carrying or transporting animals, except for service animals or those in appropriate carriers.

 This Code of Conduct will be strictly enforced.
-Any person who has been denied access to any RTA facility may appeal that decision to the RTA Chief Operating Officer by providing written notice of appeal within 14 days of removal to 600 Longworth Street, Dayton, OH 45402.
+Any person who has been denied access to any RTA facility may appeal that decision to the RTA Chief Transportation Officer by providing written notice of appeal within 14 days of removal to 600 Longworth Street, Dayton, OH 45402.

 - Try to avoid isolated bus stops.